 As both a streetcar suburb and an early automobile suburb, Mt.
-Lebanon includes a unique combination of both trolley-oriented, zero-setback commercial buildings along rectilinear blocks and numerous pre-war automobile-oriented residential subdivisions to the south and west of the commercial district along curvilinear streets with generous setbacks.
+Lebanon includes a unique combination of both trolley-oriented, zero-setback commercial buildings along rectilinear blocks and numerous pre-war automobileoriented residential subdivisions to the south and west of the commercial district along curvilinear streets with generous setbacks.

-Historical photos of the Clearview Streetcar Loop, seen in the 1950s.
+Historical photos of the Clearview Streetcar Loop, seen in the 1950s (above and right).
 Images courtesy of the Historical Society of Mount Lebanon.